 “Where is she?
 Where is she?”

 She followed the voice to their bedroom, and there he was, on the floor, running his hands up and down the floorboard as if something might magically materialize if he just rubbed hard enough.
-It pained her to see him as he was now when she could still see him so clearly as he was before.
+It pained her to see him now when she could still see how he was so clearly before.

-The fading purple mop of hair, now a sickly gray color, and even his eyes were stained gray with cataracts he refused to admit were there.
+The fading purple locks, now a sickly gray color, and even his eyes were stained gray with cataracts he refused to admit were there.
 Doctors said it didn’t matter.
 He didn’t have much time left anyway.
 It wasn’t “worth the trouble.”

 Oh, but if only they knew how much he was worth to her.